-How to Quit Soda in 10 Simple Steps
+How to Quit Drinking Soda in 10 Simple Steps

 It is possible to stop drinking soda with a minimum of fuss or withdrawal symptoms with this simple plan to replace it with a new and healthier alternative.

 Once you have those here’s the best way I’ve found to replace soda addiction with a similar tasting carbonated drink that is actually good for you.

 10 Steps to Quit Drinking Soda

 First thing in the morning upon waking would be a good time to do this if you think you could be tempted to drink it (no one’s so far gone that they have cola for breakfast are they?).

 If caffeinated soda like cola is currently the main source of caffeine in your diet (you don’t drink coffee or caffeinated tea), then the caffeine withdrawal remedies in the series on How to Give Up Coffee will be important here.

 If you’re still drinking coffee or another source of caffeine while you quit cola, the ginseng extract and magnesium oil aren’t as essential.

 Perhaps once you conquer your soda addiction and feel the benefits, giving up coffee too can start to look more appealing.
 This page on what coffee does to your digestion would be a great place to start for some motivation.

-If cola was your main source of caffeine and you have the caffeine withdrawal remedies, take the ginseng extract before breakfast and rub in some magnesium oil after showering.
+If cola was your main source of caffeine and you have the caffeine withdrawal remedies, take the ginseng extract before breakfast and rub some magnesium oil into your skin after showering.
 These two will provide a more stable and relaxed energy than caffeine’s jittery jolt.

 Have a substantial breakfast.
 Eggs are a good food to have for breakfast when you’re first giving up soda as they fill you up, stabilize your energy and lessen mid-morning hunger pains.

 Think about when you used to habitually drink soda during the day.
 If it was mid-morning or with lunch be ready with your soda alternative.